sfdcmarc/PageListenerLWC/README.md

 ```
 2. Set the necessary properties:

-- recordId: The ID of the record to monitor.
+- **recordId**: The ID of the record to monitor.
-- objectApiName: The API name of the object associated with the record.
+- **objectApiName**: The API name of the object associated with the record.
-- flexiPageName: The developer name of the flexi page from which to retrieve metadata (optional, defaults to 'DefaultPageName').
+- **flexiPageName**: The developer name of the flexi page from which to retrieve metadata (optional, defaults to 'DefaultPageName').

 **Headless Usage**
 The PageListener component can also be used in a headless manner within a Lightning Record Page.
 In this scenario, you do not need to wrap the component inside another LWC; simply include it directly on the record page.

 **Change Data Capture**
-The component listens for changes to the record data using Change Data Capture (CDC).
+The component listens for changes to the record data using [Change Data Capture](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/platform_events_objects_change_data_capture.htm) (CDC).
 This allows it to react to updates and ensure the displayed information remains current.
 Make sure to configure CDC for the relevant objects in your Salesforce org.

 **Properties**
 - **recordId** (String): The ID of the Salesforce record to listen to.